Main Content

 2-D Solution and Gradient Plots

-To visualize a 2-D scalar PDE solution, you can use the pdeplot function.
-This function lets you plot the solution without explicitly interpolating the solution.
+To visualize a 2-D solution, use the pdeplot function.
+This function lets you plot 2-D results, including the solution and its gradients, without explicitly interpolating them.
 For example, solve the scalar elliptic problem -u=1 on the L-shaped membrane with zero Dirichlet boundary conditions and plot the solution.

 Create the PDE model, 2-D geometry, and mesh.
 Specify boundary conditions and coefficients.
 Solve the PDE problem.